-Auditor Ratification
+Auditor Ratification/Reelection

 Vote AGAINST incumbent audit committee members if the ratification of auditors is not up for shareholder vote.
+(U.S. only).
+This does not apply to mutual fund companies.

-Vote FOR proposals to ratify auditors and/or proposals authorizing the board to fix auditor fees, unless:
+Vote FOR proposals to ratify/reelect auditors and/or proposals authorizing the board to fix auditor fees, unless:

 - 1. The name(s) of the proposed auditors has not been published; - 2.
 The auditors are being changed without explanation; - 3.
 An auditor has a financial interest in or association with the company, for example, external auditors have previously served the company in an executive capacity and is therefore not independent; - 4.
 There is reason to believe that the independent auditor has rendered an opinion that is neither accurate nor indicative of the company's financial position; - 5.
-There are serious concerns about the procedures used by the auditor or poor accounting practices are identified that rise to a serious level of concern, such as fraud or misapplication of GAAP or other acceptable accounting standards; or - 6.
+There are serious concerns about the accounts presented or the procedures used by the auditor or poor accounting practices are identified that rise to a serious level of concern, such as fraud or misapplication of GAAP or other acceptable accounting standards; - 6.
+The profile of the new audit firm being appointed is not disclosed or not available in the public domain; or - 7.
 Fees for non-audit services ("Other" fees) are excessive (greater than 50 percent).